 - All skaters/parents/guardians must follow the IN/OUT signage for entering/existing the building as well as different areas of the rink and adhere to social distancing policy.

-- All skaters (6 years of age and older)/parents/guardians are strongly encouraged to wear a face covering while at the facility (ice-optional).
+- All skaters (3 years of age and older)/parents/guardians are required to wear a face covering while at the facility (ice-optional).

 - We will use a few doors to enter /exit based on class level.